joysofcode/enterprise-stack/README.md

 ## Customization

-Every piece is modular and you can replace it with something else you want to use.
+Every part of the stack is modular and easy to replace.

 You can change anything you want from your database to authentication **if you read their documentation** — for example by default Prisma uses [SQLite](https://www.sqlite.org/index.html) because it requires no setup but it's trivial to change it to use any other SQL database or MongoDB if you want.